HardRoof/project-restaurant-page/README.md

 <br/>

 ## About the project
-A single page static coffee shop website created using JavaScript to generate the entire contents of the page and Webpack to bundle files.
+A single page static website created using JavaScript to generate the entire contents of the page and Webpack to bundle files.
 Additional features as time goes on may be added.
 <br/><br/>

 ## Technologies used